-- 43.1 Employees (other than casual Employees) shall be entitled to paid Personal and/or Carer's Leave when they are absent from work due to: - (a) a personal illness or injury; or - (b) to provide care or support to a member of the Employee's immediate family, or a member of the Employee's household due to an illness or injury affecting the member, or an unexpected emergency affecting the member. - 43.2 Employees (other than casual Employees) will progressively accrue ten (10) days of Personal and/or Carer's leave per year of service. - 43.3 Personal and/or Carer's Leave will be granted by the Employer subject to: - (a) the Employee notifying the Employer as soon as practicable of the Personal and/or Carer's Leave; and - (b) providing to the Employer's satisfaction evidence that the Personal and/or Carer's Leave is/was justified.
-Such evidence may be a Doctor's certificate, or a statutory declaration where the Employer accepts it is appropriate. - The Employer cannot direct an Employee to take Personal and/or Carer's Leave. - 43.5 Upon commencement of employment Employees will automatically be credited with five (5) days' Personal and/or Carer's leave in advance.
+- 43.1 Employees (other than casual Employees) shall be entitled to paid Personal and/or Carer's Leave when they are absent from work due to: - (a) a personal illness or injury; or - (b) to provide care or support to a member of the Employee's immediate family, or a member of the Employee's household due to an illness or injury affecting the member, or an unexpected emergency affecting the member. - 43.2 Employees (other than casual Employees) will progressively accrue ten (10) days of Personal and/or Carer's leave per year of service. - 43.3 Personal and/or Carer's Leave will be granted by Multiplex subject to: - (a) the Employee notifying Multiplex as soon as practicable of the Personal and/or Carer's Leave; and - (b) providing to the Employer's satisfaction evidence that the Personal and/or Carer's Leave is/was justified.
+Such evidence may be a Doctor's certificate, or a statutory declaration where Multiplex accepts it is appropriate. - 43.4 Multiplex cannot direct an Employee to take Personal and/or Carer's Leave. - 43.5 Upon commencement of employment Employees will automatically be credited with five (5) days' Personal and/or Carer's leave in advance.
 After 6 months of employment, the leave will begin to accrue progressively up until it reaches 10 days at the conclusion of 12 months' employment.
-In subsequent years, Personal and/or Carer's Leave will continue to accrue progressively throughout each year. - 43.6 An Employees entitlement to Personal and/or Carer's Leave accumulates from year to year. - 43.7 If an Employee's employment is terminated and they are re-engaged by the Employer within a period of 6 months, the Employee's unclaimed sick leave from the previous engagement will continue from the date of re-engagement, unless these days have been notified to the Construction Industry Portable Sick Leave Scheme, in which case they will be available from this scheme. - 43.8 Personal and/or Carer's Leave shall be paid at the Ordinary Rate applicable under this Agreement at the time that an Employee takes such leave. - Where an Employee is on Annual Leave and a situation arises whereby the Employee may access their Personal and/or Carer's Leave, the Employee will be taken not to be on Annual Leave for that period. - 43.10 Unpaid carer's leave will be in accordance with the NES.
+In subsequent years, Personal and/or Carer's Leave will continue to accrue progressively throughout each year. - 43.6 An Employees entitlement to Personal and/or Carer's Leave accumulates from year to year. - 43.7 If an Employee's employment is terminated and they are re-engaged by Multiplex within a period of 6 months, the Employee's unclaimed sick leave from the previous engagement will continue from the date of re-engagement, unless these days have been notified to the Construction Industry Portable Sick Leave Scheme, in which case they will be available from this scheme. - 43.8 Personal and/or Carer's Leave shall be paid at the Ordinary Rate applicable under this Agreement at the time that an Employee takes such leave. - Where an Employee is on Annual Leave and a situation arises whereby the Employee may access their Personal and/or Carer's Leave, the Employee will be taken not to be on Annual Leave for that period. - 43.10 Unpaid carer's leave will be in accordance with the NES. - 43.11 Prior to Christmas, and upon authorisation from Multiplex, an Employee may elect in writing to convert all except 15 days of accrued Personal Leave entitlements to a cash payment.
+If the Employee elects to convert Personal Leave to a cash payment, payment must be made by Multiplex to the Employee on the last day before Christmas.
+Each cashing out of a particular amount of paid Personal Leave by an Employee in accordance with this clause must be by a sperate agreement in writing between Multiplex and the Employee.